TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 We couldn't ignore the data persistence capability as well.
 File based buffers store data on the disk, ---> Data can persist irrespective of system crashes, or when restarted.
 Also during spikes, or periods when there're high log volume, or when the downstream service is temporairly unreachable, File-based buffers are used to sustain such backpressure scenarios.
 It provides us with larger capacity when compared to memory buffers.
 </br>

-> 👍We've achieved speed in data ingestion process while still ensuring that we've handled logs reliably in case of any sys outages ☑
+> 👍This means you don't only speed up the data ingestion process but still ensure that we've handled logs reliably in case of any system outages ☑

 </br>